 Governance & funding

-- Primary funding is provided by the Province of Manitoba and Manitoba Hydro.
+- Primary funding has been provided by the Province of Manitoba.

 - We also accept donations and grants.
 Donations are tax deductible.